pubky/pkarr/README.md

 The simplest possible streamlined integration between the Domain Name System and peer-to-peer overlay networks, enabling self-issued public keys to function as sovereign, publicly addressable domains.
 This system would be accessible to anyone capable of maintaining a private key.

-Where we are going, this https://j9afjgmrb65bipi6wreogf8b1emczatecuy9tuzbbwnzsdacpohy resolves!
+Where we are going, this [https://54ftp7om3nkc619oaxwbz4mg4btzesnnu1k63pukonzt36xq144y](https://pkarr.nuhvi.com/?pk=54ftp7om3nkc619oaxwbz4mg4btzesnnu1k63pukonzt36xq144y) resolves!

 ## TLDR
-To publish DNS records for your key, sign a small payload (<1000 bytes) and send it to a custom DNS server that commits it to a DHT.
-To resolve websites or resources belonging to others' keys, applications send regular [DNS Queries over HTTPS (DoH)](https://www.rfc-editor.org/rfc/rfc8484) to Pkarr DNS servers or request the signed payload to verify themselves.
-Pkarr servers cache records extensively and minimize DHT traffic as much as possible for improved scalability.
-The DHT drops records after a few hours, but if a refresher (you manually, or the services mentioned in the records, or a volunteer) recommits the signed payload periodically, high availability is maintained for DNS resolvers making first uncached requests.
+- To publish resource records for your key, sign a small payload (<= ~3000 bytes) and publish it on the DHT (throug a relay if necessary).
+- To resolve some key's resources, applications query the DHT directly, or through a relay, and verify the signature themselves.
+- Existing applications unaware of Pkarr make normal DNS Queries over HTTPS ([DoH](https://www.rfc-editor.org/rfc/rfc8484)) to Pkarr servers.
+- Clients and Pkarr servers cache records extensively and minimize DHT traffic as much as possible for improved scalability.
+- The DHT drops records after a few hours, so users, their friends, or service providers should periodically republish their records to the DHT.
+Also Pkarr servers could republish records recently requested, to keep popular records alive too.

 ## DEMO